M-earnest/docker_workshop/_sources/advanced/creating.md

     `docker run my_first_docker python3 /info/print_info.py`
     ```
         Date: 2024-03-13
         Welcome to the Docker image for Your Study Title Here.
-You'll find all relevant information in the README file located in this folder.
+Youll find all relevant information in the README file located in this folder.
     ```

-    No if we would want our container to work as a computing enviornment (i.e. to run python scripts) we will modify the `docker run` command by providing a "mount" path, i.e. a pointer for which directories of the host system should be made accessible to the container.
-We do this by providing a `v -flag` (volume) and a local file path and the working directory in our container, separated by `:`.
-If we want to mount our current working directory (pwd in bash) to the projects folder in our container and run a local python script we can do:
+    No if we would want our container to work as a computing enviornment (i.e. to run python scripts) we simply modify the `docker run` command by providing a `mount path`, i.e. a pointer for which directories of the host system should be made accessible to the container.
+We do this by providing a `v -flag` (volume), a local file path and the working directory in our container, separated by `:`.
+If we want to mount our current working directory (`pwd` in bash) to the `/projects` folder in our container and run a local python script we can do:

      `docker run -v $(pwd):/project my_first_docker python3 print_info_copy.py`